-How to deep clean your bedroom like a pro
+How to deep clean your bedroom like a professional

 Welcome to spring cleaning season!
-It's that glorious time of year when you finally get to throw open your windows to let in the bright spring light and notice the layer of dust and grime that has built up in your home all winter.
-But don’t panic!
-We’re here to help tackle that cleaning to-do list.
+It's that glorious time of year when you finally get to throw open your windows to let in the bright spring sunlight ... but then you notice the layer of dust and grime that's been building up in your home all winter.
+Don’t panic!
+TODAY Home is here to help you tackle that cleaning to-do list.

-We know you don’t want to spend those first nice spring days inside with a scrub brush, so we’re officially giving you permission to spread out the cleaning chores, and we think dedicating just a few hours once a week is the way to go.
-Simply deep clean one room at a time, and in a month, your whole house will be refreshed and spring ready.
+We know you don’t want to spend those first nice spring days inside with a scrub brush, so we’re officially giving you permission to spread out the cleaning chores.
+Dedicating just a few hours once a week is the way to go.
+Simply clean one room at a time and, in a month, your whole house will be refreshed and spring ready.

-Last week you whipped that bathroom into shape (and we bet you enjoyed that bath every day since).
+Use this handy guide to clean the items in your bathroom.
+Just click on the circles to see the item and click "read more" to see the full story.

 Now it’s time to turn your bedroom into a clean and relaxing place to be.
-You’ll be crawling into clean sheets and nodding off in a spotless room by tonight.
+You’ll be crawling into clean sheets in a spotless room by nighttime.
 Let’s get started!

 Here's what you'll need: